RuKhan26/Recipe-food-app-official/README.md

     exit();
 }

 7.)
-Run the frontend by going to your browser and going to http://localhost/RecipeApp/frontend/index.html
+Run the frontend by going to your browser and going to http://localhost/recipe-food-app-official/frontend/index.html

 8.)
-Finally test all the functions of the project
+Log in and finally test all the functions of the project

 **Using the terminal to run website:**